dbca-wa/wastd/docs/business_analysts.rst

   plus data collection frontend (MS Access mde) which allows data entry, does rudimentary data validation, and allows looking up existing data (e.g. tag history, turtle history).
+* Penv get 2-3k taggings each year from Barrow and Munda.
+  This is far more than DPaW themselves tag.
 * Field teams return the data collection backend, which Bob imports into W2.
 * If W2 reports import errors, Bob changes field data using his subject matter expertise and scans of original data sheets (if available) to resolve